discordjs/guide/guide/improving-dev-environment/package-json-scripts.md

 ## Getting started

-<p class="tip">Before getting started, you'll need to have a `package.json` file.
-If you don't have a `package.json` file yet, you can run `npm init -y` in the console to generate one.</p>
+<tip>Before getting started, you'll need to have a `package.json` file.
+If you don't have a `package.json` file yet, you can run `npm init -y` in the console to generate one.</tip>

 If you haven't touched your `package.json` file yet (excluding installing dependencies), your `package.json` file should look similar to the following: